Red-Folder/Cordova-Plugin-BackgroundService/2.0.0/README.md

+# Depreciated Version - 21st August 2013 #

+Over time I will no longer maintain older versions.
+The code will still be available in the source, but may not compile or build without work.

 # Background Service Plugin for Phonegap #

 A plugin (and framework code) that allows the development and operation of an Android Background Service.